-Facebook Names the Ad Campaigns That Best Used Facebook
+BBDO, R/GA Rank Among Facebook's Favorite Agencies

 These were the ads that tugged at the heart strings.
 Like a spot from Denmark's TV2, "All That We Share," which tries to show people with some surface differences how much they actually have in common.
 Also, there was a Leo Burnett ad for Samsung Australia that used virtual reality, 360-degree video to promote a beach safety app.

-"All That We Share" by TV 2 Danmark A/S
+"All That We Share" by &Co. for TV 2 Danmark

 "Playstation Search for Greatness" by BBH New York for Sony